gofynd/fdk-client-python/documentation/platform/FINANCE.md

-Retrieve available filters for financial reporting.
+Gets all customer Cn filters and search.

 *Returned Response:*